vizlab-kobe/tulca/README.md

 -----

 ### Requirements
+* All major OSs are supported (macOS, Linux, Windows)

 * Python3 (latest)

-* Note: Tested on macOS Sequoia
+* Note: Tested on macOS Sequoia, Ubuntu 24.04 LTS, Google Colab, and Windows 10.

 ### Setup

-* Install with pip3.
-Move to the directory of this repository.
-Then,
+* Install with pip:

-    `pip3 install .`
+    `pip3 install tulca`

 ### Usage
 * See sample.py.
-  * sample.py can be run with `python3 sample.py` (need matplotlib: install with `pip3 install matplotlib`)
+  * sample.py can be run with `python3 sample.py` (need pandas, scikit-learn, matplotlib: install with `pip3 install pandas scikit-learn matplotlib`)

 * Documentation can be found in `tulca/tulca.py`.
 It follows the standard python documentation format and can be accessed from `help()` function.
 For example, after import tulca (`from tulca import TULCA`)

   - To show the entire documentation of TULCA class: `print(help(TULCA))`

   - To show a specific method's documetation of TULCA class: `print(help(TULCA.fit))`

 ******